-There are two main ways which you can support this inspirational journey.
+There are two ways in which you can support this inspirational journey.

 Garry is funding this trip from money he has saved and kind donations from his friends and people he has met along the way.
 If you would like to help Garry with things such as camping fees, food and water please donate via GoFundMe.
 All money goes to Garry and will help him to complete this trip and change his life around.